papicella/snyk-kubernetes-integration/README.md

     ```

 <hr />

-Pas Apicella [pas at snyk.io] is an Solution Engineer APJ at Snyk
+Pas Apicella [pas at snyk.io] is a Principal Solution Engineer APJ at Snyk